bluemathsoft/bluemathsoft.github.io/_drafts/2017-06-09-rock-climbing-as-a-math-geek.md

 This force is difficult to picture, but easier to feel.
 By looking at the net effect of it, we are going to represent it with a single term $$E$$ in our equation.
 This will point upwards (oppsite the direction of gravity).

-$$ a = \sum_{i=1}^m b_i cos\phi_i + \sum_{j=1}^n c_j cos\theta_j + \sum_{k=1}^n d_k + E $$
+$$ a = \sum_{i=1}^m b_i cos\phi_i + \sum_{j=1}^n c_j cos\theta_j + \sum_{k=1}^p d_k + E $$

 Locus
 ---

 When we are climbing a route, our goal is to balance this equation for the entire duration of the climb.
-It's inevitable for the terms in equation to vary as we move from one position to another.
-A quality climb is characterized by how smoothly can we carry out these changes.
+As we move from one position from another the variables in the equation inevitably vary.
+A quality of the climb is decided by how smoothly can we carry out these changes.
 For small durations the forces on right side of this equation suddenly fall short to balance the left side.
 But soon our body tries to adapt.
 It repositions itself so the limbs could get into a position to eventually find the necessary force.
-If it fails to do that the equation becomse out of balance and the result is a fall.
+If it fails to do that the equation goes out of balance and we fall.

-With this view in mind, a clean climb of the route can be seen as traversing the solution of this equation.
+With this view in mind, a clean climb of the route can be seen as traversing the solution of this equation without any discontinuities.

 If a difficult climb forces you to take multiple falls, then you are traversing the solution of this equation in discontinuous spans.
+Unless you resume a little before where you took fall, your climbing solution is not uninterrupted.

 How to use this?